A PhD at imec, a unique environment:

 We have two application windows with strict submission deadlines on June 15th and December 15th.
 During these application windows the imec admission office collects all incoming applications.
 After closure of the application window, a panel of scientists evaluates the applications and makes selections.

-The next application window with deadline June 15th, 2014 will open on April 28th.
+The application window with deadline June 15th, 2015 is now open.

 HOW TO APPLY?

-As our PhD students are selected based on a central application procedure and not by individual supervisors we ask you not to contact our professors directly.
+As our PhD students are selected based on a central application procedure and not by individual supervisors kindly refrain from contacting our professors directly.

 Complete the imec application for admission form and attach all documents listed below to your application email: